 Looking for something ornate and elegant for your wedding invitations?
 This easy-to-create design pays tribute to Rococo or ‘Late Baroque’ style, which is sure to add a sumptuous touch to your special day.

 In this tutorial suitable for beginners to Adobe InDesign, you can choose to add optional metallic foil to your invites to enhance the luxurious design.
-As well as guiding you through editing color and typography to make your design extra-special, we’ll also look at how to set up your invites for professional printing and stamp foiling.
+As well as guiding you through editing color and typography to make your design extra-special, we’ll also look at how to set up your invites for professional printing and foil stamping.

 Ready to go rococo?
 Let’s dive in...